adrianservices/coin_code/README.md

 🔵And watch this video: https://www.youtube.com/watch?v=G6shRPixqVY

-✅If you dont want to deal with these, contact me via Telegram (https://t.me/adrianservices) and I will prepare a good coin code for you.
+✅If you dont want to deal with these, DM me from Telegram: https://t.me/adrianservices if you are interested.🤝 and I will prepare a good coin code for you.